 Count Me In is free.
 Carnegie Hall will cover the costs of music and assist with transportation for students.

-Fall workshops will take place twice a week after-school over an intensive four-week period in October.
-Spring workshops will take place one a week after-school over a three month period.
+Fall workshops will take place twice a week after-school over an intensive five-week period in September and through October.
+Spring workshops will take place twice a week after-school over a two-month period.
 For specific dates and times, please see the registration form for your borough.

 In each of its first two years, Count Me In helped to connect 87% of auditioning students to arts focused high schools.
 We have had students accepted at Brooklyn High School of the Arts, Celia Cruz Bronx High School of Music, Fiorello H. LaGuardia High School of Music & Art and Performing Arts, Fordham High School for the Arts, Forest Hills High School, Frank Sinatra School of the Arts, Professional Performing Arts High School, the Special Music School and more.